jackmiller2708/Programming/Others/Recursion.md

 > [!warning]
 > Recursion uses more memory, because the recursive function adds to the stack with each recursive call, and keeps the values there until the call is finished.

+## Properties of Recursion
+- Performing the same operations multiple times with different inputs.
+- In every step, we try smaller inputs to make the problem smaller.
+- Base condition is needed to stop the recursion otherwise infinite loop will occur.